-Shippensburg University Academic Master Plan 2013-2018 (DRAFT - 4/12/13)
+Shippensburg University Academic Master Plan: 2013-2018 (9/13/13 edition)

-Each element of the Academic Master Plan (AMP) listed below develops on a previous element with increasing specificity.
-This type of scaffolding is intended to facilitate a detailed understanding of the AMP, as well as its use by the university community and its integration with existing planning processes and documents.
+Each element of the Academic Master Plan (AMP) listed below builds upon a previous element with increasing specificity.
+This type of scaffolding is intended to facilitate a detailed understanding of the AMP, its use by the university community, and its integration with existing planning processes and documents.